-5. Monitoring Efforts
+Monitoring Efforts

-5.1 Lake Monitoring Activities
+1.17 Lake Monitoring Activities

-Lake George is rather unique in that it has been the subject of scientific study for decades.
+Lake George has been the subject of scientific study for decades.
 The State of New York Conservation Commission facilitated a 1920 biological survey of Lake George to study the lake's chemistry and biota in support of a planned fish hatchery, built a few years later (Needham et al. 1922).

-The NYSDEC conducted research during the 1960s and 1970s which indicated that nutrient loadings had more than doubled since the area was settled.
+The NYSDEC conducted research during the 1960s and 1970s that indicated that nutrient loadings had more than doubled since the area was settled.